Law Of Attraction Success Story: My Story… By Pauline Giles

-In order to keep it at bay I would carry a packet of ginger biscuits with me all the time, it worked and true to my word, I wasn’t sick once!
+In order to keep it at bay, I would carry a packet of ginger biscuits with me all the time, it worked and true to my word, I wasn’t sick once!

-I thought I was invincible, kidded myself that I wasn’t going to lose my hair.
+I thought I was invincible, kidded myself that I wasn't going to lose my hair.
 I climbed out the shower one morning, went into my dressing room and proceeded to dry my hair; a whole purple shock of hair came out in my hand.
-I crumpled to my knees sobbing, my son heard me and came running in, ‘Mum what’s wrong’ I held out my hand my hair lay in my hand, out came my wig which I had bought and had styled and coloured to look just like my hair.
+I crumpled to my knees sobbing, my son heard me and came running in, ‘Mum what’s wrong’ I held out my hand my hair lay in my hand, out came my wig which I had bought and had styled and colored to look just like my hair.
 I swallowed hard and walked out into the world feeling very different.

-After all this was over, my surgeon looked at me in shock when I said that losing my hair was the worst part of having cancer.
+After all, this was over, my surgeon looked at me in shock when I said that losing my hair was the worst part of having cancer.